 3. Utilize Personal Safety Tools

 Driver’s should make a habit of carrying at least one personal safety tool in their vehicle at all times.
-Having a personal safety tool handy is one of the best ways to protect yourself, if you are stranded motorist.
+Having personal safety tools handy is one of the best ways to protect yourself, if you are stranded motorist.
 Sometimes, you will not be able to leave your vehicle to go get help but you still want to ensure that you are protected while you wait.
 These safety tools range from active safety tools to passive safety tools.

 A common example of a passive safety tool would be the Mace® Brand LED Adjustable Safety Band, which helps keep you visible.
 An example of an active safety tool would be the Mace® Brand Peppergel Distance Defense Spray.
 Personally, I believe motorists should take advantage of both active and passive safety tools.